creepymonster/GlucoseDirect/README.md

 **Warning, the project is strictly for my personal use and is highly experimental.**

-This is playground for the Libre 2 blood glucose sensors, Swift and SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).
+This is my playground for the Libre 2 blood glucose sensors, Swift and SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).

 ## Current features
 - Libre 2 EU support, for cgm values (without transmitter)